OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-37.md

 Incline your ear, O Lord, and hear; open your eyes, O Lord, and see; and listen to all the words Sennacherib has sent to mock the living God.

 ## Isaiah 37:18
-Truly, O Lord, the kings of Assyria have laid waste all the nations and their lands,
+Indeed, O Lord, the kings of Assyria have devastated all the nations and their lands,

 ## Isaiah 37:19
 and have cast their gods into the fire, for they were no gods, but the work of human hands, wood and stone.
 Thus they were destroyed.